anchalchaturvedi08/small-project/README.md

-# small-project
+# mini-project
-One is Signature project
+One is Signature project,

 Second is about mercury planet